 We enjoyed dinner, breakfast and lunch there and I was impressed with all of them.
 If you’re a meat eater don’t miss out on the rump steak, cooked to perfection, and the delicious chocolate souffle with blueberries for dessert!
-The buffet style breakfast had a huge array of choice: cereal, fruit, yoghurt, cheese and meat, eggs, bread, cakes and pastries.
-Lunch was similar to dinner, but on a smaller scale and with the option of a set menu based around traditional Czech dishes.
+The buffet-style breakfast had a huge array of choices: cereal, fruit, yoghurt, cheese and meat, eggs, bread, cakes and pastries.
+Lunch was similar to dinner, but on a smaller scale and with the option of a set menu based on traditional Czech dishes.

 Other Accommodation in Jeseniky Mountains

 Other than Kopřivná Ski Resort there are plenty of other accommodation possibilities in Jeseniky Mountains.
 For example, on our last night, we stayed at Hotel Praděd after hiking to Praded peak.
 This is a truly unique place to stay as the hotel is in an old television transmitter and is also the highest building in the whole of the Czech Republic.